 French crepes from a mobile truck or a smorgasboard of local food grown within miles

 of the table where it is served.

-John Beechboard ’01 majored in history but was lured
+John Beachboard ’01 majored in history but was lured

 away during his last year with classes in the business department.

-"It kind of piqued my interest," says Beechboard.
+"It kind of piqued my interest," says Beachboard.
 "The

 rest of my senior year I took all business and finance courses."

-While Beechboard, a co-owner of ZAZA Fine Salad and
+While Beachboard, a co-owner of ZAZA Fine Salad and

 Wood Oven Pizza Co. with Scott McGehee, enjoyed cooking back in his Hendrix days,

 he says, "I never thought it would be my profession."